hi-primus/optimus/docs/index.rst

 | 19 | JAMES                | Chadwick    | 467       | null       | 10    | 1921/05/03 | #        |
 +----+----------------------+-------------+-----------+------------+-------+------------+----------+

-The following code shows how to instanciate the class to analyze a dataFrame:
+The following code shows how to instantiate the class to analyze a dataFrame:

 .. code:: python

     # Import optimus
     import optimus as op
     # Instance of Utilities class
-    tools = op.Utilites()
+    tools = op.Utilities()

     # Reading dataframe. os.getcwd() returns de current directory of the notebook
     # 'file:///' is a prefix that specifies the type of file system used, in this